Meet the cast of Midsomer Murders series 20

 - The place is Midsomer Murders filmed?

-Right here’s everybody that you must meet – and the celebrities who play them…
+Right here’s everybody you could meet – and the celebs who play them…

 Neil Dudgeon performs DCI John Barnaby

 Who’s DCI John Barnaby?
-The youthful cousin of DCI Tom Barnaby, Midsomer’s unique star.
+The youthful cousin of DCI Tom Barnaby, Midsomer’s authentic star.
 As soon as Tom retired, John was transferred from Brighton Prison Investigation Division (CID) to Causton CID to step into the position.
-Regardless of the native homicide charge, John Barnaby lives a cushty life in Midsomer together with his spouse Sarah, their canine Paddy, and younger daughter.
+Regardless of the native homicide fee, John Barnaby lives a cushty life in Midsomer along with his spouse Sarah, their canine Paddy, and younger daughter.

 What else has Neil Dudgeon been in?
-Earlier than he changed Midsomer Murders star John Nettles within the lead position in 2011, Neil Dudgeon performed Jim Riley within the TV collection Lifetime of Riley, and likewise appeared in The Nativity, Silent Witness, Most Evil, Roman’s Empire, Son of Rambow, and Messiah: The Harrowing.
-One little recognized truth: Dudgeon was the taxi driver in Bridget Jones: The Fringe of Purpose who took Bridget (Renée Zellweger) to satisfy Mark Darcy (Colin Firth) close to the tip of the movie.
+Earlier than he changed Midsomer Murders star John Nettles within the lead position in 2011, Neil Dudgeon performed Jim Riley within the TV collection Lifetime of Riley, and in addition appeared in The Nativity, Silent Witness, Most Evil, Roman’s Empire, Son of Rambow, and Messiah: The Harrowing.
+One little identified truth: Dudgeon was the taxi driver in Bridget Jones: The Fringe of Purpose who took Bridget (Renée Zellweger) to fulfill Mark Darcy (Colin Firth) close to the top of the movie.

 Nick Hendrix performs DS Jamie Winter

 Who’s DS Jamie Winter?
 Detective Sergeant Jamie Winter is John’s right-hand man.
-He’s younger, eager, and good and has a powerful relationship together with his boss.
+He’s younger, eager, and sensible and has a powerful relationship along with his boss.
 Jamie has had a string of predecessors as DS, however since becoming a member of the present in 2016 he has been decided to make his mark.

 What else has Nick Hendrix been in?
 The actor starred as Billy Wallace within the first collection of The Crown, and performed Adrian Cooper in Marcella.
 He has additionally appeared in Suffragette, Legend, and Black Mirror.